newrelic/sidecar/README.md

 what's going on and what the current state is.
 Or you can use the web interface.

-Currently the web interface runs on port 7777 on each machine that runs `bosun`.
+Currently the web interface runs on port 7777 on each machine that runs `sidecar`.

 The `/services` endpoint is a very textual web interface for humans.
 The `/services.json` endpoint is JSON-encoded.
 The JSON is still pretty-printed so